jmfgdev/No-Opener-No-Phishers/README.md

 # No Opener, No Phishers

 Chrome extension to reduce the risk of falling victim to phishing attacks.
-Read my blog post about this for more info: [Browsers are broken, but nobody cares.
+Read Jamie's post about this for more info: [Browsers are broken, but nobody cares.
 All it took was 1 line of code to fix it.](https://medium.com/@Jamie_Farrelly/browsers-are-broken-but-nobody-cares-all-it-took-was-1-line-of-code-to-fix-it-f8af13c18cff).

 Overview
 --------------------------